apeskinian/apeskinian/README.md

 I'm currently working towards my diploma in full stack software development with the Code Institute.

-I am also starting to learn Swift and Japanese!
+I am also starting to learn and Japanese and Swift.

 Before embarking on my developer career I've previously had 18 years experience in the creative industry as an Architectural modelmaker, see my portfolio of everything [here](https://apeskinian.github.io/)!
 I love making things both in the digital and analogue world.